s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 ### Note this down somewhere

 The title of this article is a lie, there's nothing to overcome.
-We just discussed how both of these feelings are baseless.
+We just discussed how both of these feelings are baseless, they are made up by your mind.

 Do you have an issue?
 Start by knowing that you received it, you didn't ask for it - no need to hate yourself.
 Second, try to fix it if you can otherwise talk to a therapist.

 Do you have a regret, think you made a mistake?
 Start by knowing that you did the best thing your mind could come up with.
 That's it, if you think you would have made a better choice if you could go back in past - it is only because you are in a different mental state now and you have already witnessed what happens if you choose what you did.